Shopify/quilt/packages/dates/README.md

 ## Usage

 This library exports helpers that allow apps to easily work with dates and timezones.
-Optional time zone parameters that are omitted assume the UTC time zone is being used.
+Optional time zone parameters that are omitted are inferred as local.

 ### `applyTimeZoneOffset`